La5te2/ChessAI/Gadus.md

 +\Delta A^\perp_{j,g}.
 $$

 This decomposition is unique.
 Its relative component contains the common value of each displacement class, while the constrained residual contains only differences among square pairs in the same class.
-The implementation stores a $15\times15$ coefficient table and obtains its dense entries by displacement lookup rather than storing 225 dense basis matrices.
+For each relation group, the implementation stores 225 coefficients indexed by the $15\times15$ displacement set and obtains the corresponding dense entries by lookup rather than storing 225 dense basis matrices.

 Sliding-piece geometry also depends on occupied intermediate squares.
 Let $o_s(p)\in\{0,1\}$ indicate whether square $p$ is occupied in encoded state $s$, and let $I(q,p)$ be the squares strictly between two aligned endpoints.
 Define